Phaser E-Book – Create a HTML5 Vertical Endless Runner

 Learn to create games people love to play

 Endless runner games are gaining more and more popularity among both male and female players.
 If we look at a research ran by deltaDNA, one of the best companies in game analytics, it’s the second game genre players love.

 And if you are wondering why one should care about female players, have a look at this EEDAR – the largest specialty video game research firm in the world – report showing female role in mobile game industry.

-With the book “Create HTML5 vertical endless runner cross platform games” I will take you by hand through the creation of two endless runner games like mobile blockbusters Rise Above and 2 Cars using Phaser framework, not only showing you how to code any single feature of both games, but even adding room for improvement and customization.
+With the book “Create HTML5 vertical endless runner cross platform games” I will take you by hand through the creation of two endless runner games like mobile blockbusters Rise Above and 2 Cars using Phaser framework version 2.x, not only showing you how to code any single feature of both games, but even adding room for improvement and customization.

 Every detail has been explained

 In its 143 pages, the book shows you a detailed walkthrough to create a vertical endless runner, with plenty of pictures, examples and commented source code.
 Each line of the code is commented, and you won’t just create a game but you will learn how to create a game.

 To make sure you won’t get lost, each step in the creation of each game comes with a working example for you to test, play or modify.
 This is the content of the folders you will find in the package.